levibostian/ExpressjsBlanky/README.md

 - To create a migration file for sequelize, run command: `npm run db:migrate:create --name describe-migration-here`
 - Open up this new migration file created under `migrations/` directory.
 Edit it to code that runs the migration.
 Check out [the docs](http://docs.sequelizejs.com/manual/tutorial/migrations.html) on how to program migration code.
-- Run the migration: `npm run db:migrate:run --debug --env "beta"` for beta or change `"beta"` to `"production"` for production.
+- Run the migration: `npm run db:migrate:run --debug --env "staging"` for staging or change `"staging"` to `"production"` for production.

 # Documentation